-DYNAMIC SECTOR INCOME TRUST, SERIES 19 (SMART TRUST 347)
+DYNAMIC SECTOR INCOME TRUST, SERIES 22 (SMART TRUST 401)

-Smart Trust 347 consists of a unit investment trust designated Smart Trust, Dynamic Sector Income Trust, Series 19.
-The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of companies and common stock of closed-end investment companies.
+Smart Trust 401 consists of a unit investment trust designated Smart Trust, Dynamic Sector Income Trust, Series 22.
+The sponsor is Hennion & Walsh, Inc. The trust seeks to provide investors with the possibility of current dividend income, with capital appreciation as a secondary objective, through investment in an unmanaged, diversified portfolio of equity securities of operating companies and funds (closed-end and/or exchange-traded funds).
 The sponsor cannot assure that the trust will achieve these objectives.

-An investment can be made directly in the closed-end funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.
+An investment can be made directly in the funds held by the trust rather than through an investment in the trust and these direct investments can be made without paying the sales charge, operating expenses and organizational charges of the trust.